dsimpsonMB/personal-accountability-tracker-starter/README.md

-This is the starter code for the personal accountability code-along.
+This is the starter code for the personal accountability project.